Applications Now Closed.

 The award amount is based on the funding that the child’s local school district would receive to provide services under the child’s IEP.

-All Other Participating Students
+All Other Students

 Timeline